copperwater/xNetHack/doc/xnh-changelog-6.0.md

   and not in a special room.
 - Tool shops now stock touchstones as 2% of items rather than 7%.
 - Tool shops stock potions of oil as 3% of items.
+- Yellow lights and fire elementals emit light in a radius of 2.

 ### Interface changes